32 Best Weekend Getaways From Sydney

 Camping is additionally very popular here, with some more challenging trails requiring overnight camping.
 There are also several quaint B&Bs and secluded cabins.
 Being so remote, it's also a fantastic location for nighttime star gazing.

-Byron Bay is a further trip from Sydney.
+Byron Bay is a further trip from Sydney but is worth the journey as it's one of the best Sydney getaways you can experience.
 Located in southeastern New South Wales on the Gold Coast, it's about an eight-hour drive from Sydney's central business district.
-However, this famous beach town is well worth the journey and is one of the best long weekend trips from Sydney.
+However, this famous beach town is well worth the journey and is one of the best long weekend trips from Sydney, Australia.

 Byron Bay has multiple beaches which are great for surfing and scuba diving.
 Ocean kayaking is recommended too.
 You can rent a kayak or go on a guided tour and are likely to come across wild dolphins playing in the ocean.